Mushroom Atlas

 Does a higher price mean a better Lion's Mane supplement?

 Not necessarily.
 Price differences here track serving count and extraction method (fruiting-body extraction is more labor-intensive than growing mycelium on grain) rather than a universal quality score.
-Compare what each label actually discloses, not just the price per bottle.
+Compare what each label discloses, not just the price per bottle.

 Is Lion's Mane supplement extraction always disclosed on the label?